Swifty Journey

 • Pass-by-reference when it can prove there’s no aliasing

-Swift’s exclusivity rule (which we’ll cover in article #17) is what makes this optimization possible — the compiler can assume exclusive access thanks to the language’s rules.
+Swift’s exclusivity rule (only one access to a variable at a time — article #17) is what makes this optimization possible — the compiler can assume exclusive access thanks to the language’s rules.

 Functions and memory — summary